 How do I Do Annual Goal Setting?

-At the start of my podcast, I mentioned that I learned my annual goal setting project from Leanne Cusumano Roque at Shine Like the Sun.
+I learned my annual goal setting project from Leanne Cusumano Roque at Shine Like the Sun.